sfsu-joseo/CSC645/Projects/TCP-Client-Server-Centralized-Network/README.md

 ## Project Template.

-This project template consist in five classes that are described in detail below:
+This project template consist in two folders (server and client) with 4 classes that are described in detail below:

 ### Server